GEM Systems technologies for the UAV and Drone applications.

 Driven initially by military applications, platforms, such as helicopter and fixed wing, have evolved significantly in the last ten years with new technology improvements, efficiency, range, size, and payload of UAVs.
 While these developments have been outside the commercial sector, this trend is changing as more and more commercial applications are uncovered.

 In commercial applications, UAVs are well-suited for mapping mineral deposits, mapping pipelines and other buried infrastructure, potentially surveying hydro lines for breaks, and police missions involving detection of small buried arms or buried “fresh” graves.

-The primary commercial use to date has been in mineral exploration but the other fields are developing.
 Mineral exploration is a natural fit for a UAV for a number of reasons.
 Manned flights in remote areas are dangerous and cost significant resources to support, including mechanics, fuel dumps and more.
 UAVs are easier to launch, mobilize, set up and refuel.
-Moreover, UAVs can fly in all weather and at night – giving significant productivity gains over conventional airborne surveys.
+Moreover, UAVs can fly in most weather and at night – giving significant productivity gains over conventional airborne surveys.

 Sensitivity: 0.0003 nT @ 1 nT

 Heading Error: + / – 0.05 nT 360 degrees full rotation about axis